transcending1/Review/admin/subpage/modules/module_doc/Ridge Regression.md

 ### 3.alpha
-+ Description

-Regularization strength; must be a positive float.
-Regularization improves the conditioning of the problem and reduces the variance of th e estimates.
-Larger values specify stronger regula rization.
-Alpha corresponds to ``C^-1`` in other linear models such as LogisticRegress ion or LinearSVC.
-If an array is passed, penalties are assumed to be specific to the targets.
-Hence they must correspond in number.
+'Regularization strength; must be a positive float. \n             Regularization        improves the conditioning of\n              the problem and reduces the variance of        th\n             e estimates.
+Larger values specify stronger regula\n             rization.
+Alpha corresponds to ``C^-1`` in \n             other linear models such as        LogisticRegress\n             ion or LinearSVC.
+If an array is passed, penalties\n              are        assumed to be specific to the targets.\n              Hence they must correspond in        number.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |